-Following the recent unveiling of the Xiaomi Mi Band 6, here’s everything you need to know.
+Following the unveiling of the Xiaomi Mi Band 6, here’s everything you need to know.
 From the design, the specs, price and when you can get your hands on one.

 With a bigger screen and more workout modes, this fitness band can undoubtedly compete with the wearable world’s other giants.